 Boiling Springs packs a lot of history into its small size.
-The seven-acre manmade Children’s Lake dates back to the 1750s when it was originally used to power the iron industry.
+The seven-acre man-made Children’s Lake dates back to the 1750s when it was originally used to power the iron industry.
 In the mid-1800s, the village was the site of an Underground Railroad stop, and then in the early 1900s, it became a popular recreational destination.
 Today, Boiling Springs is an ideal location for outdoor lovers.
-The Appalachian Trail runs along Children’s Lake and the village is a designated Appalachian Trail community, one of only five in Pennsylvania.
-Fishermen flock to the Yellow Breeches Creek for some of the world’s best fly-fishing and visitors can enjoy a leisurely paddle on the lake.
+The Appalachian Trail runs along Children’s Lake, and the village is a designated Appalachian Trail community, one of only five in Pennsylvania.
+Fishermen flock to Yellow Breeches Creek for some of the world’s best fly-fishing, and visitors can enjoy a leisurely paddle on the lake.
 (TIP: If you are interested in a guided outdoor adventure, contact Adventure Explorations, based in Boiling Springs.)

 Download the guide here, which highlights 20 locations.
-The graveyard is open daily to the public from the dawn to dusk.
+The graveyard is open daily to the public from dawn to dusk.

 The abundant beauty of Pine Grove Furnace State Park hides the fact that this area was, for many years, a hub for the iron industry.
 It was left as an unattractive industrial wasteland in the late 1800s when that industry went bankrupt.
 With its natural resources now restored and preserved, visitors to this state park can still see signs of the area’s past, most notably the iron furnace, paymaster’s cabin, and the Ironmaster’s Mansion, which now serves as a hostel.

 Two miles northwest of Pine Grove Furnace State Park, Camp Michaux has a colorful history as a church camp, a Civilian Conservation Corps (CCC) Camp, a secret POW camp during WWII, and a working farm with links to the iron industry dating back to the 18th century.
-Today, a number of building ruins are still visible.
+Today, several building ruins are still visible.
 As you walk along the trails of this quiet location nestled in the ridges of the South Mountain, look for the concrete remains of structures such as the original CCC barracks renovated into a German POW dining hall, the pump house, and the church camp swimming pool, among others.

 To learn more, download the Camp Michaux walking tour brochure with information on more than 25 markers located throughout the site.
 (TIP: The Cumberland County Historical Society offers guided tours of Camp Michaux each spring and fall.)